microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms.
 This resulted in an isometric voxel size of 1.65 μm.

-The visualization (CTvox (v.3.3.1, microCT Bruker, Kontich, Belgium)) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
+The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
 Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. @fig:3).

 ![**microangioCT of a xenograft tumor implanted into tibia of 6 weeks old CB17SCID male mice.**